brevzin/cpp_proposals/3420_reflection_of_templates/reflection-of-templates.md

 // namespace logged {
 //     template <typename T>
 //     requires std::is_copy_constructible_v<T>
-//     void fun(const T& value, const ::Widget& __p0) {
+//     void fun(const T& __p0, const ::Widget& __p1) {
-//         logger("Call to ", "fun", "(", value, __p0, ")");
+//         logger("Call to ", "fun", "(", _p0, __p1, ")");
-//         return fun<T>(std::forward<T>(value), std::forward<T>(__p0));
+//         return ::fun<T>(std::forward<decltype(__p0)>(__p0), std::forward<decltype(__p1)>(__p1));
 //     }
 // }
 ```

-The code uses `std::meta::namespace_inject` as defined in [@P3294R1] to create a function definition from a token sequence in a given namespace, in this case `logged`.
-We identify a few high-level metafunctions that facilitate such manipulation of template declarations.
-First, `std::meta::declaration_of(std::meta::info f)` returns a reflection handle (i.e. an `std::meta::info` value) corresponding to the declaration (prototype) of the function template reflected by `f`.
-The template parameters, `requires` and `noexcept` clauses (if present), function parameters, and return type are all part of the returned reflection.
+The code uses `std::meta::namespace_inject` as defined in [@P3294R2] to create a function definition from a token sequence in a given namespace, in this case `logged`.
+The generative side of the code uses again `std::meta::declaration_of` to get a reflection handle corresponding to the declaration of the function template reflected by `f`.
+The template parameters, `requires` and `noexcept` clauses (if present), function parameters, and return type are all part of the returned reflection handle.
 Most importantly, the declaration can be modified and spliced back into code.

 Names used in `declaration_of` are handled in a hygienic manner that prevents unintended binding.
 All non-dependent names are looked up in the original declaration.
-Thus, even if namespace `logged` defines a type called `Widget`, the declaration returned by `declaration_of` uses the same `Widget` as the original declaration (which is why we used `::Widget` in the comment representing equivalent code).
+Thus, although namespace `logged` defines a type called `Widget`, the declaration returned by `declaration_of` uses the same `Widget` as the original declaration (which is why we used `::Widget` in the comment representing equivalent code).
 Dependent names are, as expected, not looked up.
-The name of the function itself also information about what scope `f` was defined in (in our example the global namespace), but the primitive `namespace_inject` ignores that information and injects a new function of the same name in the given namespace.
+The name of the function itself also carries information about what scope `f` was defined in (in our example the global namespace), but the primitive `namespace_inject` ignores that information and injects a new function of the same name in the given namespace.

-The metafunction `template_parameter_list(f)` returns, for the reflection `f` of a function template, a token sequence consisting of the comma-separated list of that function's template parameters.
-That token sequence can be spliced in code that generates the instantiation of `[:f:]` or a template with similar parameters.
-The names of the parameters are implementation-defined and bear no relationship with the user-given parameter names in the declaration of `f`; this avoids possible ambiguities created by duplicate declarations and also sidesteps awkward issues such as handling unnamed parameters.
-User code may assume each parameter name is world-unique, which implies that `template_parameter_list(f)` is meaningful only from within a declaration created with `declaration_of` (or from within the function reflected by `f` itself).

-Next, `parameter_list(f)` produces a token sequence consisting of the comma-separated list of the parameters of `f`, with pack expansion suffix where applicable.
-The list can be spliced in code that passes the function parameters to another function call.
-In our case, `parameter_list` is used to pass all parameters to template function `logger`.
-Just like with `template_parameter_list`, the parameter names are chosen by the implementation and can be considered world-unique.

-Finally, `forward_parameter_list(f)` creates the tokens of a call to the function reflected by `f` with the appropriate insertion of calls to `std::forward`, again with pack expansion suffix where appropriate.
-The example uses `forward_parameter_list` to pass the generated function's arguments down to the implementation.
+The rest of the `make_logged` metafunction uses `template_parameter_list`, `parameter_list`, and `forward_parameter_list` in concert to first issue a call to `logger` and then forward the call to the original function.

-To recap, we propose generating new functions (or function templates) from existing ones by splicing `declaration_of` for copying the function prototype, followed by the new function body as a token sequence.
-To access and pass around template parameters (when appropriate) and function parameters, we propose the helper metafunctions `template_parameter_list`, `parameter_list`, and `forward_parameter_list`.
+To recap, we propose generating new functions (or function templates) from existing ones by splicing `declaration_of` for copying the function prototype, followed by the new function body as a construct sequence.
+To access and pass around template parameters and function parameters (when appropriate), we propose the helper metafunctions `template_parameter_list`, `parameter_list`, and `forward_parameter_list`.
 These primitives allow manipulating parameters without needing to name them explicitly.

 ## Example: `logging_vector`